 - Major Gifts – If your philanthropic priorities and passions align with the mission and strategic priorities of the College (included below), we can ensure your gift makes a profound impact today and tomorrow.
 Endowed and non-endowed options are limitless for student scholarships, professorships and faculty support, and programmatic sustainability.

-- Planned Giving – Legacies area honored in the College of Education through planned gifts.
+- Planned Giving – Legacies area honored in the College of Education and Human Sciences through planned gifts.
 This is one of the most touching ways to “pay it forward” for the gift of education, and we celebrate those who make this important family decision.